Form 3922: How to Report Your ESPP Stock Sale Correctly

 The bargain element, the difference between the stock’s market value at purchase and your discounted price, is taxed as ordinary income.
 For example, buying shares at $15 when they’re worth $20 creates a $5 per-share taxable amount.

-Shares held under one year face short-term gains taxes, which match your income tax rate (up to 37%).
+If your Shares are held under one year face short-term gains taxes, which match your income tax rate (up to 37%).
 Holding beyond one year qualifies for long-term rates, capped at 20%.
-This figure determines whether you owe short-term or long-term rates.
-Understanding what is form 3922 helps in these calculations.

-How to Accurately Report Your ESPP Stock Sale Using Form 3922
+How to Report Your ESPP Stock Sale Using Form 3922

-Accurate reporting of ESPP stock sales starts with organized preparation.
-Follow these steps to document transactions correctly and align with IRS requirements.
+To Report ESPP stock follow these steps to document transactions correctly and align with IRS requirements.

 Filing Requirements and Deadlines for Form 3922